VickiTurns/VickiTurns/README.md

 ### I'm a Trainee Developer with Arkahna

-- 🔭 I’m currently working on learning all that I can!
+- 🔭 I’m currently working on learning all that I can about Power Automate and Power Platforms
 - 😄 Pronouns: she/her